Indispo/auto_pi_testnet/README.md

 IV/ Paste your browser path

-	right click on googlechrome on your destop --> property --> target is your path
+	right click on Google Chrome or Brave on your destop --> property --> target/chrome.exe(or brave.exe) is your path